paulgreg/UniquePasswordBuilder/README.md

 ## Build the webpage and the bookmarklet

-Launch `npm install` then launch `gulp` which will concatenete and uglify JS files.
+Launch `npm install` then launch `gulp` which will concatenate and uglify JS files.

 ## Build the Addon

-Gulp generates files (data/upb-main.min.js and data/icon.png) which are copied into the data directory.
+Gulp generates files (data/upb-main.min.js) which are copied into the data directory.
 So be sure to launch `gulp` the first time and each time you change JS source files.
-Then, you need to install the [Firefox SDK Add-on](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/) via a `npm install jpm`.
-To run the addon, type `./node_modules/.bin/jpm run` and `./node_modules/.bin/jpm xpi` to build the package.

 Attribution
 --------------